webarkio/wp_qoob/readme.md

 ### 1.1.0
 * Working with database has been refactored.
 Custom table 'wp_pages' has gone.
 Now we are using basic features (page post type and custom field) for data storing.

+Migrating issue:
+* disable plugin
+* update one to the new version
+* activate it again